monikageiger/dino-egg-stealer/README.md

 [Here](https://monikageiger.github.io/dino-egg-stealer/)

 ## Description
-Dino game is a survival game, where you have to get away from the T-Rex, without colliding with it, and in the meantime try to collect it's eggs to be able to win.
-You win if you reach 10 eggs.
+Egg stealer is a survival game, where you have to get away from the T-Rex, without colliding with it, and in the meantime try to collect it's eggs to be able to win.
+You win if you reach the displayed number of eggs .
 Be careful!
 You only have one life.

 ## MVP (DOM - CANVAS)